zencart/zencart/README.md

 ===============

-You are currently viewing code for the upcoming Zen Cart&reg; v1.6.0 release, which brings increased flexibility for customizing each storeowner's own preferences.
+You are currently viewing code for our development branch, which will be our next larger release, initially dubbed as Zen Cart&reg; v1.6.0, which brings architectural improvements to allow for increased flexibility for customizing each storeowner's own preferences.

 The latest stable version is currently [v1.5.5e](https://github.com/zencart/zencart/releases).